-14. The main objective of the proposed 2022-2023 PoW for this Programme is to support the ratification process and achieve that all Protocols enter into force and to ensure the effective implementation by the Contracting Parties of the Barcelona Convention, its Protocols, MAP Strategies and regional policies and measures and relevant COP Decisions, while supporting policy coherence and complementarity among relevant work at global, regional and national levels.
-It also aims at enhancing partnerships and multi-stakeholder engagement, including with the private sector, and science policy interface.

-- 15. More specifically, the proposed 2022-2023 PoW envisages: - a) Ensuring effective decision-making and review of implementation of the legal and policy instruments by the MAP relevant bodies (COP, Bureau, MAP and MAP Components' Focal Points, MCSD and its Steering Committee, Compliance Committee, etc.); - b) Supporting national efforts for further progressing on the ratification of the Protocols to the Barcelona Convention; - c) Reinforcing Contracting Parties' capacities on enforcement of, compliance with, and reporting on legally binding provisions of the MAP Barcelona Convention framework; Developing legal indicators; - d) Implementing and monitoring the MSSD 2016-2025, and focusing on the work to further strengthen and sustain the Simplified Peer Review Mechanism (SIMPEER); - e) Evaluating the implementation of the Ecosystem Approach Roadmap and IMAP, and elaborating a new/updated Roadmap as appropriate;
+- 14. The main objective of the proposed 2022-2023 PoW for this Programme is to support the ratification process and achieve that all Protocols enter into force and to ensure the effective implementation by the Contracting Parties of the Barcelona Convention, its Protocols, MAP Strategies and regional policies and measures and relevant COP Decisions, while supporting policy coherence and complementarity among relevant work at global, regional and national levels.
+It also aims at enhancing partnerships and multi-stakeholder engagement, including with the private sector, and science policy interface. - 15.
+More specifically, the proposed 2022-2023 PoW envisages: - a) Ensuring effective decision-making and review of implementation of the legal and policy instruments by the MAP relevant bodies (COP, Bureau, MAP and MAP Components' Focal Points, MCSD and its Steering Committee, Compliance Committee, etc.); - b) Supporting national efforts for further progressing on the ratification of the Protocols to the Barcelona Convention; - c) Reinforcing Contracting Parties' capacities on enforcement of, compliance with, and reporting on legally binding provisions of the MAP Barcelona Convention framework; Developing legal indicators; - d) Implementing and monitoring the MSSD 2016-2025, and focusing on the work to further strengthen and sustain the Simplified Peer Review Mechanism (SIMPEER); - e) Evaluating the implementation of the Ecosystem Approach Roadmap and IMAP, and elaborating a new/updated Roadmap as appropriate; - f) Implementing the MAP Data Policy at regional and as appropriate at national levels;

-- f) Implementing the MAP Data Policy at regional and as appropriate at national levels; - g) Strengthening SPI networks in the scope of MAP work; - h) Strengthening capacities for mobilizing external resources to implement PoW and MTS and executing efficiently externally funded projects in their context; - i) Strengthening partnerships with major regional and global actors and scientific and academic networks/institutions; Enhancing participation and engagement of the civil society, as well as of the private sector; - j) Promoting gender mainstreaming into UNEP/MAP operations and activities.
+- g) Strengthening SPI networks in the scope of MAP work; - h) Strengthening capacities for mobilizing external resources to implement PoW and MTS and executing efficiently externally funded projects in their context; - i) Strengthening partnerships with major regional and global actors and scientific and academic networks/institutions; Enhancing participation and engagement of the civil society, as well as of the private sector; - j) Promoting gender mainstreaming into UNEP/MAP operations and activities.

-Enabling Programme 6: Together towards a [Monitoring and Assessment] [Monitoring, Assessment, Knowledge and Foresight [Vision]] of the Mediterranean Sea and Coast [Towards a Shared Insight of the Mediterranean Sea and Coast for an Informed Decision-Making]
+Enabling Programme 6: Towards Monitoring, Assessment, Knowledge and Vision of the Mediterranean Sea and Coast for Informed Decision-making